 In addition to EXPLORE’s African destinations, Katie has extensive knowledge of Latin America having lived and worked in Peru, Cuba, & Panama.
 She is responsible for EXPLORE’s “Beyond Africa” destinations: Peru, Ecuador, and the Galapagos, as well as our developing “new” destinations of Brazil, Argentina, Chile, & Colombia.
 She holds a Master of Arts degree in International Education, with a focus on international program management and cross cultural communication.

-As the Educational Programs Associate in EXPLORE’s Boston office, Grace supports all aspects of the scheduled departures in the group programming sector.
+As the Educational Programs Associate Director in EXPLORE’s Boston office, Grace supports all aspects of the scheduled departures in the group programming sector.
 Grace came to EXPLORE with extensive experience in the travel industry including sales, customer service, operations, quality assurance, emergency management and custom trip design.
 Her focus in work and life is combining a love of travel and authenticity with a passion for learning and pushing boundaries, which makes EXPLORE a perfect fit.
 She has traveled the world and has a special love for Africa.
 When not at work, Grace is an avid athlete, regularly playing volleyball and flag football, learning to golf and surf, biking to work as much as possible and running along the Charles River.
 She also loves to hike, cook, enjoy New England – and all its seasonal glory – and spend quality time with her family.
 Two of her biggest weaknesses are farmers’ markets and lattes.

 Kat Bowes works alongside EXPLORE’s African Travel Specialists as Assistant Travel Coordinator.
 She assists the specialists on all aspects of travel development from itinerary development to fine tuning the logistics of every stop in every custom itinerary.
 Kat joined the EXPLORE team in the summer of 2015.
 She packed up her bags and drove from her home state of Minnesota to the beautiful town of Steamboat Springs, CO to start her journey with EXPLORE.
 In addition to her titled role, Kat also contributes to the company website and social media aspects of the business, which has allowed her to utilize her graphics arts experience.
 Kat is most inspired by EXPLORE’s on-going list of conservation initiatives and community projects, and is excited to continue to learn about the array of landscapes, wildlife, communities, and cultures throughout Africa.
 Outside of work, Kat enjoys hiking, biking, camping, and traveling, all of which lend themselves perfectly to her fierce passion for photography.